murxla/murxla/docs/solver_integration/solver_profile.rst

 A solver profile is a JSON file ``profile.json`` located in the solver directory
 (e.g., `src/solver/cvc5/profile.json <https://github.com/murxla/murxla/blob/main/src/solver/cvc5/profile.json>`_)
-to configure which theories, operators, sorts, etc. should be tested for a given solver.
+and allows to arbitrarily configure how and what should be tested.
-Each solver must provide a default profile to define what is supported by the solver.
+The profile file defines what is supported by the solver and therefore each solver must provide a profile.

-The *predefined* JSON keys described below will affect how Murxla generates API calls.
+Murxla recognizes a set of *predefined* JSON keys described below will affect how Murxla generates API calls.
 The solver profile JSON file can be arbitrarily extended with *solver-specific* keys.

+The predefined keys allow to define which theories to include, and optionally restrict sort and operator kinds.
+They further allow defining restrictions for unsupported features (or to configure a specific test environment, e.g., for fragments of a theory), skipping issues based on output patterns (useful for false positives that require an unreasonable amount of implementation effort to be avoided), and explicitly filtering for specific issues.

 **Predefined keys used by Murxla:**
   - ``theories`` (`<Theory Restrictions_>`_)